-The first edition of these recommendations was founded upon research conducted by this office, and since then annual recommendations have been placed under different variations of these four themes:
+The first edition of these recommendations was founded upon research conducted by the office of Discover Governance, and since then annual recommendations have been released with the DSIG Report under different variations of these four themes:

-- 1. Adopt Evidence-Based Approaches to Representative Enhancement - 2.
-Make Governance More Accessible - 3.
-Connect Representatives with Discover Governance - 4.
+- Adopt Evidence-Based Approaches to Representative Enhancement - 2.
+Make Governance More Accessible - Connect Representatives with Discover Governance - 4.
 Target Active Outreach